 After the MAO Plan makes its Payment Review Determination (PRD) decision, all Medicare non-contracted zero payment denials are auto forwarded to the Independent Review Entity (IRE).
-For non-contracted Medicare/CMC underpayments, providers can contact 1-800-Medicare.
+For non-contracted Medicare/Duals underpayments, providers can contact 1-800-Medicare.
 For cases that are dismissed, the provider has the right within 180 days to ask the plan to vacate (set aside) the dismissal action if the plan determines there is good cause to vacate.
 The provider also has the right to ask for an independent reviewer contracted with Medicare to review the decision to dismiss the appeal request within 60 calendar days to Maximus Federal Services, Inc.

-To appeal the provider organization's decision upholding initial payment, the provider must submit a written request to:
+To dispute the provider organization's decision upholding initial payment, the provider must submit a request online or by mail.
+For information on how to submit a dispute, please visit Provider Connection at www.blueshieldca.com/en/provider/claims/disputes.